-These Roasted Butternut and Bacon Toast are the perfect light meal.
-They would even be great as an appetizer.
-I love how simple they are to put together, but have a great depth of flavor!
+These Roasted Butternut and Bacon Toast are the perfect light meal or appetizer full of the flavors of fall. .
+I love how simple they are to put together, but still have a great depth of flavor!

 Butternut squash is easy to buy prepped, cubed, and ready to go.
 If you need a shortcut, take this one!
 I had the time, and the butternut squash whole, so I diced my own.
 I only used the neck for this batch though, as I wasn't making that many.

 All you need to do is cut the neck off, then peel with a veggie peeler.
 That sounds gruesome, doesn't it?
 Well, it's only squash, we are okay! :)I cut mine into dice about ½ inch.
 You can cut it larger or smaller if you prefer.
 I just liked this size on the toast I was planning.

 Drizzle the cubed butternut with olive oil.
 Then sprinkle with salt and ground black pepper.

 Place on a parchment-lined baking sheet.
 I mean, you don't have to use the parchment, but clean up is so much easier if you do!
 Bake at 425 degrees until the butternut is tender and golden brown.

 Bacon Recommendations And Prep